image

 Symptoms of Heatstroke in Pets

 Given that heat strokes are a dangerous condition, it is important to be able to recognize the signs of heatstroke in your pet.
-Here are a few symptoms or signs that your pet is experiencing heatstroke.

 • Heavy panting and rapid breathing